Rlindsay24/SortingShowdown/README.md

 # SortingShowdown
-A simple program comparing the performance of various sorting algorithms.
+A simple program comparing the performance of various sorting algorithms in Java.

 Currently contains Bubble, Insertion, Selection, Bucketsort, Quicksort.